 e.
-To facilitate the setting of the departure date and the subsequent scheduling of out-processing activities, the first two steps of out-processing are for Soldiers to submit their requests for leave on DA Form 31 (Request and Authority for Leave) and if applicable, permissive temporary duty with a battalion commander (O5) or higher approval in chain of command.
-Also, include a supervisor approved travel risk planning system assessment if traveling by motor vehicle outside of the designated local area, and for commanders to act promptly on those requests.
+To facilitate the setting of the departure date and the subsequent scheduling of out-processing activities, the first two steps of out-processing are for Soldiers to submit their requests for leave on DA Form 31 (Request and Authority for Leave) and if applicable, permissive temporary duty with a battalion commander (O-5) or higher approval in chain of command.
+Also, include a supervisor-approved travel risk planning system assessment if traveling by motor vehicle outside of the designated local area.